Janis Joplin and Robert Frost

 That said, Frost’s The Road Not Taken is one of the most important poems ever written in any language.
 It touches on themes ranging from Quantum Mechanics to Human Psychology…and unifies them.
 It addresses issues like teleology vs. causality and free will vs. determinism.

 “Freedom’s just another word for nothing left to lose,” is one of Janice Joplin’s most quoted lyrics.
 In context (Me and Bobby McGee), Janice may be referring to the fact that one is ‘free’ when one is no longer tethered to a significant other.
-But her meme poses a much larger philosophical question: What is the fundamental relationship between Freedom and Value?
+But her meme suggests a much larger philosophical question: What is the relationship between Freedom and Value?

 Perhaps Janice is channeling Nietzsche: “…One belongs to the whole, one is in the whole – there exists nothing which could judge, measure, compare, condemn our being, for that would be to judge, measure, compare, condemn the whole… But nothing exists apart from the whole!”
 (Twilight of the Idols)